 Developmental Continuity Clinic

-The developmental continuity clinic meets one half-day per week throughout the first year of training.
+The developmental continuity clinic meets two half-days per week throughout the 13 months of training.
 Under the direct supervision of a developmental-behavioral or neurodevelopmental pediatrician, the fellow is taught to evaluate, assess, and manage a wide variety of developmental disabilities for children ranging in age from infancy through adolescence.

 Behavioral Continuity Clinic

 The behavioral continuity clinic meets one half-day per week throughout the first 12 months of fellowship training.
 Under the direct supervision of a clinical child psychologist, the fellow is taught to use empirically-based treatment approaches for commonly behavioral concerns including noncompliance, toileting, sleeping, anxiety-related disorders, and behaviors common among children with autism spectrum disorder.

 Beginning with the second year of fellowship training, the developmental continuity clinic and behavioral continuity clinic combine to form the developmental-behavioral continuity clinic.
 This experience, supervised by a developmental-behavioral or neurodevelopmental pediatrician, meets two half-days weekly during the second year and increases to three half-days throughout the third year of fellowship training.
 The combining of the continuity clinic experiences allows the fellow to follow individual patients longitudinally and develop relationships with families over time and is designed to assist the fellow in becoming an independent practitioner.

 Upon completion of the program, the fellow will have developed clinical skills that include not only diagnostic, evaluation, and basic management, but also the use of psychotropic medications and behavioral interventions for children with a wide variety of developmental and genetic etiologies.